Platanthera integrilabia: Symbiotic relationship with fungi

 The white fringeless orchid lives in a mycotrophic symbiotic relationship with the mycorrhizal fungus Epulorhiza inquilina that influences orchid seed germination.
 Mycorrhizal fungi infect a plant's root system in a mutually beneficial way, providing access to a large amount of water and nutrients (such as nitrogen, copper, phosphorus, and zinc) for sugars and carbon in return from the plant.
-There are thousands of different mycorrhiza fungi, and this relationship between a fungus and the roots of its host plant has existed for 400-500 million years.
+There are thousands of different mycorrhizal fungi, and this relationship between a fungus and the roots of its host plant has existed for 400-500 million years.
 Mycorrhizal fungi are vital for the successful development of orchid populations, and therefore testing for the presence of fungi at restoration sites is essential.
 Mycorrhizal fungi can increase pathogen resistance and tolerance to drought, improve soil structure, and increase nutrient and water uptake.